-With South Node in Leo, ego drives are very powerful, as the soul craves recognition and respect.
+With the South Node in Leo, ego drives are very powerful, as the soul craves recognition and respect.
 Thus, at times you can be dominating, demanding, and willful.
 The North Node in Aquarius indicates that you find the respect and approval you want only when you work from a sense of equality with all creatures, inspiring rather than dominating.
 Because you, more than anyone, understand the value of appreciation, you are a natural-born appreciator of others and can motivate others to achieve their best, especially when you work together for a common cause.
 Being involved in groups and humanitarian causes is very good for you.

 The South Node in Virgo suggests innate practicality and a sense of order.
 But there’s also a sense of panic and anxiety when (inevitably) everything does not go as planned.
 Therefore, you may burden yourself and others with rigid expectations of proper behavior or “perfect” situations.
 When there’s so much to do and you can’t do it all, you may suffer from the feeling that you’ll never be enough.
 The North Node in Pisces represents this lifetime’s mission: let go of worry and accept your own human imperfection.
 Work on developing a sense of the connectedness of everyone and everything.
 Your longing for order and perfection is satisfied only through the realization that everything is in divine order.

 The North Node and the South Node are the two points in the sky where the Moon’s orbit intersects the Ecliptic.

 That was quite a mouthful!
 Let me explain…

 Astrology is geocentric.
 That means, even though we realize the Sun does not orbit the Earth, the Earth is at the center of the human experience.
 Thus, Earth is our frame of reference, the center of the birth chart.

 The Sun and planets do not circle randomly around the Earth.
 Instead, their apparent path around us inscribes a circle in the skies.
 This disk-shaped band of the sky where we find the Sun and planets is called the Ecliptic.